sun128764/HurricaneHouse/ArduinoCode/ReadMe.txt

 5. Connect the usb dongle.

 6. to build a new corrdinator.
 Incert New dongles on USB then open xctu and turn the dongle on.
 In. ino file find the "encryption key"-KY in the code at lin 168 looks like "Serial2.print("ATKY AAAAABBBBBCCCCCDDDDDEEEEEFFFFF12\r" );" Copy "AAA........FF12" to KYT parameter.
+Set up the CE to 1 (Form Network) and ID to network ID.
 The sensor source data would be exported to a file called "data.txt" in the same directory.